cubeapm/sample_app_python_django_gunicorn/README.md

+# New Relic Instrumentation

+This branch contains code for New Relic instrumentation.

+Hitting an API endpoint will generate the corresponding traces.
+By default, New Relic agents send data to New Relic servers.
+However, if an environment variable `NEW_RELIC_HOST` is found, the agents send data to the domain mentioned in this environment variable's value instead of sending to New Relic servers.
+Thus, by adding the environment variable NEW_RELIC_HOST=<domain_of_cubeapm_server> in the [docker-compose.yml](docker-compose.yml).
+New Relic agent will send data to your CubeAPM servers instead of New Relic servers.

+Refer the project README below for more details.

+---

 # Python Django Gunicorn Instrumentation

 This is a sample app to demonstrate how to instrument Python Django Gunicorn app with **New Relic** and **OpenTelemetry**.
 It contains source code for the Django app which interacts with various services like Redis, MySQL, etc. to demonstrate tracing for these services.
 This repository has a docker compose file to set up all these services conveniently.